brendena/MathEquationsGoogleSlide/README.md

 1. Is to create a app that render mathml and latex formula's into a google spreadsheet

-2. To use react and redux for all the internals
+2. To use react and redux for all the internals / Maby Elm